xbeat/Machine-Learning/README.md

 Calculus II is a continuation of Calculus I, covering more advanced topics such as techniques of integration, infinite sequences and series, parametric equations, polar coordinates, and vector calculus.
 In this slideshow, we'll explore how to implement some of these concepts using Python.

+## Chain-of-Thought Prompting for Reasoning in Large Language Models

+Chain-of-Thought Prompting

+Chain-of-Thought (CoT) prompting is a technique used to enhance the reasoning capabilities of large language models.
+It involves prompting the model to provide step-by-step explanations for its answers, mimicking human thought processes.
+This approach has shown significant improvements in the model's ability to solve complex problems and provide more accurate responses.

 ## Comprehensive Guide to Python While Loops with Examples

 Introduction to While Loops in Python